 Stay true to who you are and show why you’re enthusiastic.

 Another thing to keep in mind is honesty.
-Don’t put in skills you don’t have in your desire to impress.
+Don’t put in skills you don’t have in your rush to impress.
 If you lie today, the university will find out later on.

 14) Give Yourself Time